 The lid should fit on and just slightly touch the top of the blue cylinder.
 Test fit and trim the pad as needed:

-When the pad fits correctly, silicone or hand stitch the seam with needle and thread.
+When the pad fits correctly, use the E1600 adhesive, silicone, or hand-stitch the seam with needle and thread.
 This will give you a cylinder ~13 inches tall:

 Cut a second piece of pad approx. 24x13 inches and roll into a tight tube.
 You don’t need to glue or stich the seam of this small cylinder: